 - 1 (64-ounce) bottle of a clear liquid

+Stop taking herbal remedies or supplements 7 days before your surgery.
 If you take a multivitamin, talk with your doctor or nurse about whether you should continue.
 Stop taking herbal remedies or supplements.
-For more information, please read Herbal Remedies and Cancer Treatment, located in this section.
+For more information, read Herbal Remedies and Cancer Treatment.

 Watch a Virtual Tour